NORTHERN LONG-EARED BAT

 Fossils of this species are not known from Kansas.

-The Northern Long-eared Bat currently is proposed for addition to the federal Endangered Species List, and the 12-month finding on the petition by the USFWS suggests that listing the species is indeed warranted (USFWS, 2013).
 This bat currently is experiencing declines of unprecedented proportions throughout much of its range, mainly because of White-nose Syndrome (WNS).
 This bat is known to overwinter almost exclusively in caves and mines throughout its range in the eastern United States where WNS is rampant.
-Because of the lack of caves and mines, Kansas populations face little threat of contracting WNS and this region could potentially serve as a refuge for the species.
+Because of the paucity of caves and mines, Kansas populations face little threat of contracting WNS and this region could potentially serve as a refuge for the species.

 1939.
 Sprague, J. M. .
 Mammal distributional records for Kansas.
 J. Mamm., 20:102-103. . . : pp. .